IP address: how it works and 5 tools to browse anonymously

 How to browse anonymously

 The IP address will be hidden every time you visit a website.
 In this way, websites cannot collect your location or register your activity online.
 Tor uses a complex technology that reacts using different connection methods according to your browsing habits.
 No experience is needed to use Tor.
-Simply open it and start surfing anonymously.
+Simply open it and start to browse anonymously.

 TunnelBear offers a free VPN client that allows you to browse anonymously plus a filter to avoid the traffic tracking configured by the Internet service provider.
 The weak point of TunnelBear is the limit of data in its free version: 500 MB per month.